nasa/harmony-autotester/README.md

 Once a test directory has been created, the GitHub workflow that runs every night will need to be aware of it.
-To enable the tests, update the mappings in `bin/get_service_test_file.py` to include the UMM-S concept ID and the name of the new test directory.
+To enable the tests, update the mappings in `bin/production_service_mapping.json` and/or `bin/uat_service_mapping.json` to include the UMM-S concept ID and the name of the new test directory.
 The UMM-S concept ID is used as it is immutable.
-It is possible to also configure tests only for either UAT or production by only including information for the test file in the appropriate mapping.
+It is possible to also configure tests only for either UAT or production by only including information for the test directory in the appropriate mapping.

 ### Managing dependencies: